2002–03 NFL playoffs: NFC: Tampa Bay Buccaneers 27, Philadelphia Eagles 10

-A game that is now known as Black Sunday in Philadelphia's sports lore, Tampa Bay won on the road for the first time in playoff history, and in temperatures below 32 °F (0 °C), in the last football game played at Veterans Stadium.
+A game that is now known as Black Sunday in Philadelphia's sports lore, the Buccaneers won on the road for the first time in playoff history, and in temperatures below 32 °F (0 °C), in the last football game played at Veterans Stadium.
 The Eagles were four-point favorites at home going into the game.
 The Eagles had beaten the Buccaneers four consecutive times, in the wild card round the two previous seasons, and also during regular-season games in 2001 and 2002.
-During the two playoff losses, both at Veterans Stadium, Tampa Bay had failed to score a single touchdown.
+During the two playoff losses, both at Veterans Stadium, the Buccaneers had failed to score a single touchdown.

-Eagles running back Brian Mitchell returned the opening kickoff 70 yards to the Tampa Bay 26-yard line, setting up a 20-yard touchdown run by Duce Staley and a 7–0 lead less than a minute into the game.
-Tampa Bay responded by driving 37 yards and scoring with Martin Gramatica's 48-yard field goal on their ensuing drive.
-After a Philadelphia punt, Eagles safety Bobby Taylor intercepted a pass from Brad Johnson on the Buccaneers 47-yard line.
-The Eagles then drove to a fourth down on the 32, but decided to punt rather than try a long field goal.
+Eagles running back Brian Mitchell returned the opening kickoff 70 yards to the Buccaneers' 26-yard line, setting up a 20-yard touchdown run by Duce Staley and a 7–0 lead less than a minute into the game.
+The Buccaneers responded by driving 37 yards and scoring with Martin Gramatica's 48-yard field goal on their ensuing drive.
+After an Eagles punt, Eagles safety Bobby Taylor intercepted a pass from Brad Johnson on the Buccaneers' 47-yard line.
+The Eagles then drove to a fourth down on the 32-yard line, but decided to punt rather than try a long field goal.
 Lee Johnson's 28-yard punt pinned the Buccaneers back at their own 4-yard line.
-But Tampa Bay stormed 96 yards and scored with Mike Alstott's 1-yard touchdown run to take a 10–7 lead.
-The key play on the drive was a 71-yard catch-and-run reception from Brad Johnson to Joe Jurevicius on 3rd & 2 from their own 24-yard line.
-According to America's Game, coach Jon Gruden put three receivers - Jurevicius, Keyshawn Johnson, and Keenan McCardell - stacked tight in a trips formation, and managed to get Jurevicius in a one-on-one "option" crossing route against middle linebacker Barry Gardner of the Eagles.
-Jurevicious exploited the mismatch and turned upfield, tightroping down the sidelines until he was pushed out-of-bounds at the Eagles 5 yard line.
+But the Buccaneers stormed 96 yards and scored with Mike Alstott's 1-yard touchdown run to take a 10–7 lead.
+The key play on the drive was a 71-yard catch-and-run reception from Brad Johnson to Joe Jurevicius on 3rd and 2 from their own 24-yard line.
+According to America's Game, Buccaneers head coach Jon Gruden put three receivers – Jurevicius, Keyshawn Johnson, and Keenan McCardell – stacked tight in a trips formation, and managed to get Jurevicius in a one-on-one "option" crossing route against middle linebacker Barry Gardner of the Eagles.
+Jurevicious exploited the mismatch and turned upfield, tightroping down the sidelines until he was pushed out-of-bounds at the Eagles' 5-yard line.
 Jurevicious had missed practice all week because he was at the hospital with his wife.
 She had suffered complications with the birth of their son days earlier.
 Their newborn was delivered premature and critically ill, and was not expected to survive.
 Jurevicious was initially not expected to play, but decided at last minute to make the trip.